-Granholm reported to be Energy Secretary nominee
+Biden to name Granholm as energy secretary

 The government can create a “demand pull” to steer new technologies, he said, to make money available that innovative companies wouldn’t otherwise be able to raise.

-Research that the department should back he said, includes work on grid-scale storage of electricity, to even out the flow from renewable sources; on improved and more flexible grid management; on decarbonizing industrial heat; on making low-carbon or carbon-free hydrogen fuel cost effective.
+Research that the department should back, he said, includes work on grid-scale storage of electricity, to even out the flow from renewable sources; on improved and more flexible grid management; on decarbonizing industrial heat; and on making low-carbon or carbon-free hydrogen fuel cost effective.

 He pointed out that the architecture of the electric grid hasn’t changed since the turn of the 20th century, when generation was constant.
 But with renewables it has become volatile — as the sun shines or the winds blow — and “we need flexibility in the grid to manage that.”

-Ernest Moniz, a nuclear physicist who served under Obama as Energy Secretary and who turns 76 in December, had been suggested as a possible pick.
-He would have returned to the post with a strong background in nuclear policy — he played a significant role in working out the Iran nuclear deal.
+Ernest Moniz, a nuclear physicist who served under Obama as energy secretary and who turns 76 this month, had been suggested as a possible pick.
+He would have returned to the post with a strong background in nuclear policy, after playing a significant role in working out the Iran nuclear deal.

 But environmental activists opposed his nomination because of his having done some work for BP and for sitting on the board of the Southern Company, a utility.
 Hausfather, who said he preferred someone younger, said he thought it was a mistake to demonize utility companies.